-WASHINGTON, D.C. -- The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the State of West Virginia and ordered federal aid to supplement state and local recovery efforts in the area affected by severe storms, tornadoes, flooding, mudslides, and landslides during the period of February 29 to March 5, 2012.
+WASHINGTON, D.C. – The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the State of West Virginia to supplement state and local recovery efforts in the area affected by severe storms and flooding on June 13, 2013.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Deanne Criswell has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Criswell said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.
+Jack Schuback has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Schuback said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.